New laws for cat and dog owners came into effect on 1 July 2018

 Keeping Your Cat Safe and Happy at Home

 Although there is no legal curfew in Prospect, Council strongly encourage cat owners to confine their cats to their premises.

 Keeping your cat in at night is good for neighbourly relations and avoids the cat calling, or "yowling", along with other cat related complaints.
 Consideration of other people's property and environment should be taken seriously by all cat owners.

-The RSPCA have developed a resource to assist cat owners in providing for their cat’s welfare and also help protect native wildlife by keeping their cat contained to their home, with safe outdoor access (eg through a cat enclosure).
+The RSPCA have developed a resource and website to assist cat owners in providing for their cat’s welfare and also help protect native wildlife by keeping their cat contained to their home, with safe outdoor access (eg through a cat enclosure).

 What are the limits on cats per household?